 History - The history of cycling could be investigated by pupils, in particular, the changes in the designs of bikes.

-Art and Design - Students could produce posters designing road signs or design a front cover for the School Travel Plan.
+Design and Technology - Students could produce posters designing road signs or design a front cover for the School Travel Plan.

 Physical Education - Students could keep a log of physical activities over a week perhaps using a pedometer..